 - 1.2.1 The Mid Sussex District Plan will provide the overall planning policy framework for the district for a period of 17 years between 2014 and 2031.
-The Housing and Economic Development Needs Assessment1 establishes an objectively assessed housing need within Mid Sussex over the plan period of 627 dwellings per annum.
-The Council's Strategic Housing Land Availability Assessment and related work further indicates that the overall supply of residential land could accommodate 650 dwellings per annum, or 11,050 over the period 2014-2031. - 1.2.2 The Sustainability Appraisal for the District Plan has shown that the district can accommodate the level of growth required, taking into account environmental and other constraints.
+The District Plan housing requirement is 800 dwellings per year, or 13,600 dwellings over the District Plan period.
+The Sustainability Appraisal for the District Plan has shown that the district can accommodate the level of growth required, taking into account environmental and other constraints.
 The most sustainable strategy for the district is to allocate a significant proportion of proposed development to Burgess Hill.
 Around 4,000 dwellings are planned for Burgess Hill, together with 20-30ha of employment land and supporting facilities and infrastructure.
 The District Plan's Key Diagram is reproduced at Figure 1.1.
-The District Plan: - Puts in place the overall planning framework for Mid Sussex with a coherent set of policies to protect and enhance the distinctive character of the District and its towns and villages for the next 17 years; - Encourages local communities to develop 'bottom up' neighbourhood plans; and - Sets out the Council's infrastructure needs and requirements in the Plan and ensure the necessary work on the Community Infrastructure Levy is completed in line with the Council's timetable. - 1.2.3 The District Council's preference is that the location and nature of development elsewhere in the district should be identified through the Neighbourhood Planning process.
-Many of the District's Town and Parish Councils have started work on preparing their Neighbourhood Plans and some are well advanced in the statutory processes to get their plans in place.
-If it appears that the required level of development will not be delivered through Neighbourhood Plans, then the Council will consider producing its own allocations document.
+The District Plan: - Puts in place the overall planning framework for Mid Sussex with a coherent set of policies to protect and enhance the distinctive character of the District and its towns and villages for the next 17 years; - Encourages local communities to develop 'bottom up' neighbourhood plans; and - Sets out the Council's infrastructure needs and requirements in the Plan and ensure the necessary work on the Community Infrastructure Levy is completed in line with the Council's timetable. - 1.2.2 The District Council's preference is that the location and nature of development elsewhere in the district should be identified through the Neighbourhood Planning process.
+All towns and parishes in the District are committed to preparing their own Neighbourhood Plan and some are well advanced in the statutory processes to get their plans in place.
+The District Council will prepare a Site Allocations document to enable the District Plan's housing requirement to be delivered in full, without requiring Neighbourhood Plans to supply the whole residual amount of housing.
+However, Town and Parish Councils may choose to undertake a review of their plans during the Plan period, which may also deliver further housing sites.